alexanderw885/Uni-things/README.md

 Also has LaTeX for equations

-Along with notes, contains assignments and resources used for classes, labelled under appropriate class files
+Along with notes, resources used for classes labelled under appropriate class files